Find out what payments and services are available to help when your family uses child care.

 - meet the residency rules.

-Your child must also meet both of these:
+Your child must also both:

-- immunisation requirements
+- meet the immunisation requirements

 - not be attending secondary school unless an exemption applies.